 "If I could get policymakers, and citizens, everywhere to read just one book this year, it would be Kim Stanley Robinson’s The Ministry for the Future." —Ezra Klein (Vox)

 "One hopes that this book is read widely—that Robinson’s audience, already large, grows by an order of magnitude.
-Because the point of his books is …
+Because the point …

 The Ministry for the Future is a masterpiece of the imagination, using fictional eyewitness accounts to tell the story of how climate change will affect us all.
 Its setting is not a desolate, post-apocalyptic world, but a future that is almost upon us.
 Chosen by Barack Obama as one of his favorite books of the year, this extraordinary novel from visionary science fiction writer Kim Stanley Robinson will change the way you think about the climate crisis.